Package 'propop'

 Description

-Core function that uses the cohort component method and matrix algebra to project population development.
+Core function that uses the cohort component method and matrix algebra to project population development (for more details, see here).
 The function can be used for different spatial levels (e.g., cantons, municipalities) and for one scenario at a time.

 This function provides projections in a raw version in which key information is missing (e.g., which age groups the rows represent).
 To conveniently obtain an enriched, more informative output, use the wrapper function propop::propop() (which internally uses propop::project_raw()).